nikodojan/EasyButton/README.md

 ## What is EasyButton?

 EasyButton contains button components for Blazor, which make it easier to use material design icons as button icons.
+It uses (requires) Bootstrap for the design.

 ## How can it be used?